 Temporary or permanent paralysis may result from accidents, such as falls or car collisions.
 Sometimes it is impossible to determine whether use of a limb will be recoverable with treatment.
 The general belief is that the longer the condition of paralysis continues, the less likely an individual is going to recover.
 If you or someone you know had suffered a type of paralysis as a result of an accident – speak with a personal injury lawyer for legal advice.

 - Monoplegia – This is defined by the paralysis of one part of the body.
 This is the least common type of paralysis.
 It can manifest as a weakness or tingling in the limb, partial loss of movement or feeling, or complete inability to move or sense anything in the limb.

 - Hemiplegia – Hemi – meaning half, indicates that there is a partial or complete loss of sensation or use in the limbs on one side of the body.
 Usually this includes just the arm and leg but may include the torso on the same side.
 This is typically caused by traumatic brain injury (TBI), but sometimes is caused by injury to the spinal cord.

 - Paraplegia – This is a more common type of paralysis in which there is complete loss of movement and sensation in the lower part of the body – leaving the arms unaffected.
 This is typically due to a severe spinal cord injury.

 - Tetraplegia – This paralysis includes the complete loss of movement and sensation below the neck.
 This includes the arms, hands, legs, and torso.
 Many tetraplegics lose the ability to breathe normally on their own.

-Suffering any of these paralysis can be life-altering not just for the victim but for loved ones as well.
-If you suffered paralysis of any type due to the negligence of another person’s behavior, speak with our injury attorneys in Sacramento CA immediately for legal help.
+Suffering any of these kinds of paralysis can be life-altering not just for the victim but for loved ones as well.
+If you suffered paralysis of any type due to the negligence of another person’s behavior, speak with our injury attorneys in Sacramento immediately for legal help.